Necronomicon (film): Release

+Despite being completed in 1993, the film sat on a shelf until it was released direct-to-video on October 29, 1996.

+Critical response

-Critical responseNecronomicon was well received upon its initial VHS release in the US, but did substantially better in European and Asian markets.
+Necronomicon was well received upon its initial VHS release in the US, but did substantially better in European and Asian markets.
 The film won the award for Best Special Effects at the 1994 Fantafestival.

 Craig Butler of AllMovie later described the film as "a hit-and-miss affair", commending the writing of the first two segments, special make-up effects, and David Warner's performance, but criticizing the weak writing of the two remaining segments.

 With regard to the acting, Iain McLachlan of SFFWorld commented in 2004 that "Payne is especially effective because of his suppression of his tortured grief, adding considerable power to his scenes".

 In their 2006 book Lurker in the Lobby: A Guide to the Cinema of H. P. Lovecraft, Andrew Migliore and John Strysik opined that the film "does not deliver on what should have been a great idea.
 In fact the film loses focus, speed, and atmosphere after the first segment, 'The Drowned', almost as though the production had run out of money and time."